top of page

 Time will tell.

 Only now, I'm fixated on the raindrops sky diving off the ferns above to the central courtyard.
 It's where we want to retreat to after the meal, this tree fern-covered courtyard.
-Except the back end of Eunice's wild partying dictates differently.
+Except the back end of Storm Eunice's wild partying dictates differently.

-Instead, our table inside Yopo, heavily guarded by a lifesized ostrich on the mark, getting set to go, is a calm respite.
+Instead, our table inside Yopo, heavily guarded by a life-sized ostrich on the mark, getting set to go, is a calm respite.
 Its creation from recycled materials, a conversation piece.

 She (must be with such high-end plumage) looks sufficiently friendly.